jasondebolt/phoenix-docker/README.md

   to ECR only when they can be successfully built.

 #### Running the stack for the first time
-* Update the params.json file with your project info (replace 'phoenix' with your project name.)
+* Update the params.json file with your project info (replace 'credit' with your project name.)
 * Update the template-gitlab-pipeline-params.json with your project info.
 * The ProjectName should match the name of this Git repo.
 You can keep it as 'docker-code-pipeline'.
 * Update the 'ECR' variable in the buildspec.yml file with your AWS Account ID.